 Sharon's career has been grounded in her vision of the transformative potential of education to change the lives of adult learners.
 Over the last four decades, she has worked in progressively more responsible academic and administrative roles at four Alberta post-secondary institutions: University of Calgary, Mount Royal College (now a university), Olds College, and Bow Valley College.
 She has also been the owner of a successful marketing and communications business and consulted for several private and public sector organizations.

 President and CEO of Bow Valley College since 1997, Sharon was hired to lead the college through its transition from a provincially administered institution to a public board-governed college.
 Under her leadership, the College has nearly doubled enrolment; expanded its reach throughout the region, and nationally and internationally; introduced dozens of new programs; embraced a new mandate as Calgary and region's one and only comprehensive community college; and substantially increased revenues, largely through entrepreneurial efforts.
-To meet the growing demands of the workplace, the College is nearing completion of a $300 million campus expansion project to create access to careers for some 20,000 full- and part-time students.
+To meet the growing demands of the workplace, the College has completed a $300 million campus expansion project to create access to careers for some 20,000 full- and part-time students.

 A fourth generation Calgarian, Sharon has completed three degrees at the University of Calgary-a Bachelor of Arts (Political Science), a Bachelor of Education (with distinction), and a Masters of Communications Studies.
 Her academic work has been enriched with diverse professional development experiences, including studies at Harvard, Oxford, Vanderbilt, and McGill universities.

 In the community, Sharon demonstrates her commitment to business, social innovation, and education by serving on the board of the Calgary Homeless Foundation, as a member of the Council of Champions for the United Way initiative "Upstart Champions for Children and Youth" and actively participating in the Calgary Chamber of Commerce, and other civic initiatives.